chadrakh/gaming-dashboard/README.md

 In the project directory, you can run:

 ### Future Improvements
+- Mobile view implementation (focus was desktop as the concept in mind was for a desktop app)
+### - P.S. remember to add the Figma prototype that you made
 - Adding sections to split and describe home screen display
 - Implementing more components for reusable pieces such as the gaming grids
 - Adding user settings section